ethras/flow-maestro/commands/code_review.md

 ## Confidence Assessment After Review

-Re-calculate confidence with review results:
+Re-calculate confidence with review results (see `protocols/shared-templates.md` for the checklist):

 ```markdown
 **Confidence Assessment**: 100% (6/6 criteria)